 About Crooked Mowth

-Crooked Mowth is an a cappella trio (sometimes quartet) from the Boston area, conceived by three harmony-hungry friends during the COVID-19 pandemic.
-Haley Fisher, Jennie O’Brien, Jim Henderson, and James Gerke deliver a rich vocal blend and unique arrangements to songs old and new.
-Though the performers already have a comfortable home in the trad/folk style of singing, their goal is to make an impactful sound across genres.
+Originally brought together through the Revels community, Crooked Mowth was conceived by harmony-hungry friends in early 2021 to make music during challenging times.
+Haley Fisher, Jennie O’Brien, Jim Henderson, and James Gerke deliver a rich vocal blend and unique arrangements to songs old, new and original.
+Though the performers already have a comfortable home in trad/folk singing styles, their goal is to make an impactful sound across genres.

 When not singing or riding public transit (or sometimes both) Haley works in customer service for a travel company.
 Meanwhile, Jennie teaches music at the Perkins School for the Blind and at the New England Conservatory.
 Jim practices as a solo attorney, focusing on business and estate planning law.
-And James is a service manager for a digital media company and plays the chromatic button accordion (see the Halsway video!).
+And James is a service manager for a digital media company and plays the chromatic button accordion.

 Have You Been Listening?